jamesdinardo/Retail-Forecasting/README.md

 The code is written using Python inside of Jupyter notebooks.
 There are 7 notebooks in total: one for data exploration, and one for each of the 7 models that will be trained, tested, and evaluated.
 The notebooks can be downloaded should one wish to experiment on their own with the data.
 Moreover, I have created an easy to use eapplication, written in Flask, where the user can enter a particular store and get predictions for that store for the following year.

 ## 2. Overview of the Data

+The data is contained in three csv files: stores, sales, and features.
+After merging this data, we are left with one dataframe with 421570 rows and 16 columns.
+Each row represents a week of sales for a particular store and department.
+Each column is a variables that describes some aspect of the sales.
+Our task is to use the first 15 variables (called "features") to predict the variable "Weekly_Sales" (called the "target").
+A description of each variable is as follows:

+Store - The store number, ranging from 1 to 45

+Date - The week for which sales were calculcated

+Temperature - Average temperature (Farenheit) in the region in which the store is located

+Fuel_Price - Cost of fuel (dollars per gallon) in the region in which the store is located

+MarkDown1-5 - Promotional markdowns (discounts) that are only tracked from Nov.
+2011 onward

+CPI - Consumer Price Index, which measures the overall costs of goods and services bought by a typical customer.
+As CPI rises, the the average customer has to spend more to maintain the same standard of living.
+It is calculated as follows:

+(price of a basket of goods in current year / price of the basket in the base year) x 100

+Unemployment - Unemployment Rate

+IsHoliday - True if the week contains a holiday

+Dept - The department number

+Type - The type of store

+Size - The size of the store

+Weekly_Sales - The total sales for that week.
+This is the target variable that we are trying to predict.